Overfunctioning Trauma Response: The Hidden Burnout

 It’s about protection.

 Your body doesn’t necessarily know the threat is gone.
 It’s still bracing for the next impact.
 So it keeps going.
 Doing.
 Performing.
 Spinning its wheels.
 Until something gives.
+In response to stress, people may take on different functions within their relationships or daily lives, adapting their roles to cope with ongoing pressure.

 Often, it’s your body that speaks first: